class schedule

 notes:

-all levels welcome. bring water. wear comfortable clothes. we practise outdoors — weather depending
+all levels welcome. bring water. wear comfortable clothes. classes are indoors

 click here for unsolicited exercise advice